wandgibaut/dct/README.md

 The following two, *proc.sh* and *proc.py*, represent the base script called by other scripts in *methods* (and is under the same advice of changing only if not working with python) and the actual script that you should put your code reflecting what the codelet should really do.
 Remember that this is called in a loop, with a sleep of *timestep* seconds between each call.

 The *server.py* script is called in case a TCP communication as receiver is expected.
 This creates a server and listen to a specific *ip/port* that must be declared.
 Future improvements will deal with **originally unexpected** TCP communications.

+The dct.py* file is a module with some functions commonly by the Codelets.

 Finally, the memories folder should contain all simple **.json* files representing memories readed or writen through TCP communication.